wavefrontHQ/docs/pages/doc/trace_data_details.md

 - **Required**.
 Many of the span tags are required for a span to be valid.
 - **Optional (Custom)**.
 An application can be instrumented to include custom span tags as well.
 Custom tag names must not use the reserved span tag names.
 {{site.data.alerts.note}}
-The following table lists the maximum characters for a span tag.
+The following table lists the maximum characters you can assign a span tag.
 <table>
 <colgroup>
 <col width="20%" />